 This referee himself will use the device to replay the situation to come a final decision.
-Returning to the catwalk the referee shall go to the halfway line and reveal his decision from that position.
+After the review, returning to the catwalk, the referee shall go to the halfway line and clearly indicate which decision was taken followed by a clear indication how the match will continue.